 4. Durable and Long-Lasting

 While they tend to be a bit more expensive — and a little more time-consuming to create — porcelain veneers are extremely durable, lasting for up to 15 years.
 The slightly cheaper alternative, composite veneers, also have an impressive lifespan of up to seven years.
 Whichever type you choose, you can be confident that you won’t be needing to visit the dentist for replacements anytime soon.

 The prospect of undergoing dental treatment can be daunting.
 Thankfully, you won’t have to worry about this when it comes to having veneers fitted.
 The process is minimally-invasive and in most cases, once you’ve had your veneers fitted you can head home straight away.
 However, you will need a follow-up appointment with your dentist to double-check that the fitting of the veneers has remained stable.

 6. Treatment Options Abroad and at Home

 One of the great things about veneers is that there are plenty of options when it comes to choosing a high-quality dentist.
 Can’t find a good dentist locally?
 Then why not consider travelling abroad for treatment?
-Travelling to Turkey for veneers is one of the most popular options, for a number of different reasons.
-Importantly though, Turkey is home to a number of highly-experienced dentists and state-of-the-art facilities.
+Travelling to Turkey for veneers is one of the most popular options thanks to it’s competitive prices, highly-experienced dentists, and state-of-the-art facilities.

 As we can see, there are plenty of benefits when it comes to having veneers fitted.
 However, for a balanced veneers pros and cons article, we also need to touch upon a few potential drawbacks that should be considered as well.
 We’ve outlined these below.